mmisecius/monstarlab/README.md

 ### Most interesting parts of code

-* For integration tests i used testcontainers to run the real db
+* For integration tests I used testcontainers to run the real db
-* in tests i used mockk and assertjk which are really great for kotlin
+* in tests is used mockk and assertjk which are really great for kotlin
-* for mapping I used mapstruct
+* for mapping is used mapstruct
 * database access is served by JPA
-* in non integration tests but with context is use H2 database
+* in non integration tests but with context is used H2 database
-* there is also jaccoco for calculation of code coverage - open the file *build/sites/index.html*
+* there is also jaccoco for computation of code coverage - see the result in the file *build/sites/index.html*
 * there is openApi/swagger documentation - reachable under
   * http://localhost:8080/mis055/api
   * http://localhost:8080/mis055/api/swagger.html
-* For locking of the transaction processing is used RabbitMQ broker
+* For locking of the transactions processing is used RabbitMQ broker

 ### Epilogue